 What do you love most about your job (guiding)?

 The thing I enjoy the most is meeting people from all over the world and showing them something very few people can even begin to imagine.

 What is the most challenging part?

 The most challenging part is without a doubt the logistics of the trip when we have to move camp.
 Another really challenging aspect can be when Mother Nature decides to test your sense of humor, as this is a-go, rain or shine.
 We have had many different types of interference from Mother Nature.
 Three times in 25 years we had white out blizzard conditions and had to sit in camp as it was too dangerous to ride with people who didn’t know the country and visibility was only about 25 yards.
 One time we rode into one of our spike camps that we had stocked up the week before to find that a bear had helped himself.
 He drank or poked holes in most of the beer cans, drank the lighter fluid and the dish soap as well as the next two day’s groceries.
 We had to get on the SAT phone, call the valley, order more groceries and then send a pack string out to retrieve the groceries.
 So probably the most challenging part would be solving the unforeseen problems that arise which are just part of the cow business.

 Why should globetrotters sign up for this ride?

-We believe we offer the only trip of this kind because we sleep in tents, move camp as needed, there is no electricity or indoor plumbing and it’s a go, rain or shine!
+We believe we offer the only trip of this kind because we sleep in tents, move camp as needed, there is no electricity or indoor plumbing and it’s a-go, rain or shine!
 If you are not adventurous then this trip is not for you.
-We only do 6 trips a year and would be doing these same trips even if no one signs up to go, so this is reality and not just a commercial venture.
+We only do six trips a year and would be doing these same trips even if no one signed up to go, so this is reality and not just a commercial venture.